 General American English is the more or less standardized or common spoken American English.
 Written Standard American English and spoken General American English are not identical, as spoken and written speech differs in many ways.

-In reality, it encompasses a continuum of accents rather than a single unified accent.
+> General American English or General American (abbreviated GA or GenAm) is the umbrella accent of American English spoken by a majority of Americans and widely perceived, among Americans, as lacking any distinctly regional, ethnic, or socioeconomic characteristics. > > In reality, it encompasses a continuum of accents rather than a single unified accent.
 Americans with high education, or from the North Midland, Western New England, and Western regions of the country, are the most likely to be perceived as having "General American" accents.

 British and Canadian Spoken English